Why Did My Site's Google Ranking Drop?

 copies.
 But as a webmaster, you don't get to choose which copy they select as best.
 This problem crops

-blog or a shopping cart script, be sure to look for the latest version of your blog software and any plug-ins
+blog, forum, or shopping cart script, be sure to look for the latest version of that software and any plug-ins

 that might be available to help.
 Another source of duplicate content is other sites copying your